Skip to main content

 ♨️

-Instrument sterilization at Best Dental uses pressurized steam — not chemical sterilants like glutaraldehyde or ethylene oxide.
-Steam sterilization produces no chemical waste or harmful byproducts, and is both the most effective and the most environmentally benign sterilization method available.
+Tool sterilization at Best Dental uses pressurized steam.
+Not chemical sterilants like glutaraldehyde or ethylene oxide.
+Steam sterilization makes no chemical waste or harmful byproducts.
+And is both the most effective and the most eco-friendly sterilization method out there.

 No Chemical Sterilant Waste